-The above epistemological stance presupposes the use of certain research methods and forms of analysis that are qualitative.
-This research was conducted using one-to-one interview methods as part of an on-going investigation by researchers at the Centre for Tax System Integrity (CTSI) into the impact of the Compliance Model on the ATO.
+The above epistemological stance presupposes the use of certain research methods and forms of analysis, which are qualitative.
+This research was conducted using one-to-one interview methods as part of an on-going investigation by researchers at the Centre for Tax System Integrity (CTSI) into the impact of the Compliance Model on the Tax Office (see Shover et al. 2001 for other aspects of the research).
 Interviewees were selected using a 'snow-balling' method.
-That is, key individuals known to the ATO team implementing the Compliance Model were interviewed and in the process were asked to recommend others who might be interested to talk about the model, whether their outlook was positive or negative.
-This resulted in 22 ATO officers being interviewed (17 male, 5 female).2 The managerial scope of interviewees ranged from the most senior levels to Australian Public Service (APS) 6 (one level below junior middle management), although the majority were clustered around the rank of senior management and top middle management (see Job and Honaker, Chapter 6, this volume for a different perspective, that is, the view 'from below').
+That is, key individuals known to the Tax Office team implementing the Compliance Model were interviewed and in the process were asked to recommend others who might be interested to talk about the model, whether their outlook was positive or negative.
+This resulted in 22 tax officers being interviewed (17 male, 5 female).
+The managerial scope of interviewees ranged from the most senior levels to APS 6 (one level below junior middle management), although the majority were clustered around the rank of senior management and top middle management.

 All interviews were semi-structured, to allow data comparable to other CTSI Compliance Model research to be drawn, whilst also allowing interviewees the space to talk openly.
-Questions asked included interviewee's understanding of the Compliance Model, any positive and negative experiences they had of trying to implement the model in the ATO, other ATO staff's understanding and support of the model, and also how implementation of the model might be improved in the future.
+Questions asked included interviewee's understanding of the Compliance Model, any positive and negative experiences they had of trying to implement the model in the Tax Office, other Tax Office staff's understanding and support of the model, and also how implementation of the model might be improved in the future.
 All interviews were taped and transcribed.
-This paper is based on a process of open coding, which aimed to enable the key themes to emerge from the data (see Strauss, 1987 for further discussion of this process).
+In the analysis the interviews were coded to provide data on the percentages of answers to each question (see Hobson forthcoming).
+This paper however is based on a less predetermined process of open coding, which aimed to enable the key themes to emerge from the data (see Strauss 1987 for further discussion of this process).